Case Study: Galaxy Connect | The USS Midway Museum

 knowledge necessary to be successful in their role.
 The program incorporates self-paced courses for independent learning in addition to guidance from a Galaxy certified instructor at Gateway.
 Candidates are provided with a training environment to complete industry related configuration scenarios, which allows for practice that does not impact your live operation.
 With successful results on the configuration-based exam at the end of the program, you can be assured that your system administrator can complete core configuration for a Galaxy-supported operation.
 We support continued learning with a one-year subscription to all self-paced courses offered from Gateway.

-When Ben Watson was hired at Denver Museum of Nature and Science as an Application
+When Ben Watson was hired at Denver Museum of Nature & Science as an Applications

 Administrator, Charlie King-Miller turned to the Galaxy Certification Program as the best